Gentrit Citaku

 Gentrit Citaku (born 25 February 1996) is a Swedish footballer who plays as a midfielder for IK Sleipner.

-He was born in Navestad which is an area in Norrkoping, Sweden.
+He was born and raised in Navestad which is an area in Norrköping, Sweden.

 Career

-Citaku made his Allsvenskan debut on 1 September 2013 in a game against pershendetje Syrianska FC where he came on as an 82nd minute sub.
+Citaku made his Allsvenskan debut on 1 September 2013 in a game against Syrianska FC where he came on as an 82nd minute sub.

 He currently plays for IK Sleipner in Norrköping, Sweden, as a midfielder after formally joining from Assyriska 2020.

 International career

-Citaku has represented both the Sweden national under-17 football team and Sweden national under-19 football team on several occasions.
+Citaku has represented both the Sweden men's national under-17 football team and Sweden men's national under-19 football team on several occasions.
 In September 2013 he was selected to be part of Sweden's squad for the 2013 FIFA U-17 World Cup.
 Even though he is representing Sweden at the youth level Citaku has said that he is open to playing for the Albania national football team in the future.